braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Use email content

-When you first load into the Drag-and-Drop Editor, you'll see the **Design and Build** tab in the **Content** section of the Drag-and-Drop Editor.
+When you first load into the drag-and-drop editor, you'll see the **Design and Build** tab in the **Content** section of the drag-and-drop editor.
 This is where you can leverage the [creative details](#creative-details) to the design of your email layout.

 1. Select the **Rows** panel.
 Drag and drop the row configurations into the main editor.
 This will map the layout of your email content.
 Note that new configurations must be dragged to the beginning or end of an existing section.
 - When you select a row configuration, the **Row Properties** settings appear for further customization for row background colors, images, and custom column sizes.